niquet/learn-http/README.md

-Welcome! :wave:
+# Welcome to Learning About the HyperText Transfer Protocol (HTTP) :wave:

 Here you will find a compact overview of the HyperText Transfer Protocol (HTTP).
 This repository was initially dedicated to my own progress, when I first learned about the HyperText Transfer Protocol.
 Personally, I find it very useful to have a place where all the resources and knowledge one gains in a specific domain is centralized.

-# Learn About the HyperText Transfer Protocol (HTTP)

 <img width="100.00%" src="https://github.com/niquet/learn-http/blob/main/http_cover.png">